RedisLabs/redislabs-docs/content/modules/add-module-to-database.md

 ---
-Title: Adding Modules to a Redis Enterprise Software Database
+Title: Adding Modules to a Database
 description:
-weight: 2
+weight: 8
 alwaysopen: false
 categories: ["Modules"]
 aliases:
   - /modules/rs
   - /rs/developing/modules/upgrading/
   - /rs/developing/modules/installing/
+  - /modules/create-database-rs/

 ---
 Modules add additional functionality to your databases for specific use cases.
 You can add modules to the database when you create the database or after the database is already created.